Codesai/website/_i18n/es/_posts/2024-03-21-crazy--portfolio-kata.md

 structural testing, approval testing, mutation testing and, of course, refactoring.

 You can find the whole code in this repository: [Crazy Portfolio kata](https://github.com/trikitrok/crazy-portfolio-kata/tree/main).
+Soon, we'll add versions for other languages.
+Pull requests are more than welcome.

 I hope you enjoy solving it.